ashwinvis/phd-thesis/chapter_00_0_swe_toy_model.md

 ## Two-dimensional turbulence

 The latter half of the twentieth century presented exciting insights into how kinetic energy is distributed among different scales in the atmosphere.
-Several researchers in the 1960s found that large-scale or *synoptic* circulation in the atmosphere and the associated kinetic energy spectra, behave differently when compared with well-known theories for three-dimensional (3D) homogeneous and isotropic turbulence by Kolmogorov.
-It was identified through observational evidences [@horn_analysis_1963] and later on by GCM calculations [@wellck_effect_1971] that the energy spectrum scales as $k^{-3}$.
+Several researchers in the 1960s found that  energy spectra associated with synoptic scales of motion ($\sim 1000-3000$) km are very different from spectra of small scale three-dimensional isotropic turbulence.
+Through observational evidence [@horn_analysis_1963] it and later on by GCM calculations [@wellck_effect_1971], it was found that the energy spectrum scales as $k^{-3}$ at synoptic scales.
 Therefore, the underlying mechanism is different in comparison with 3D isotropic turbulence, in which energy spectrum scales as $k^{-5/3}$.

 It was also realized that in two-dimensional turbulence, vorticity and enstrophy conservation places a strong constraint on the cascade [see for example, @fjortoft_changes_1953].
 This development led to the seminal work by @Kraichnan1967 wherein a theory for a coexistence of a dual cascade was formulated.
-A large scale inertial range dominated by an inverse-energy cascade was predicted wherein, the energy spectrum scales as $E(k) \sim \epsilon^{2/3} k^{-5/3}$, where $\epsilon$ is the energy dissipation.
+A large scale inverse-energy cascade was predicted wherein, the energy spectrum scales as $E(k) \sim \epsilon^{2/3} k^{-5/3}$, where $\epsilon$ is the energy dissipation.
 At smaller scales there is a forward enstrophy cascade with an associated spectrum, $E(k) \sim \eta^{2/3}